nus-cs2103-AY1617S4/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Result:
 1. "Task List has been cleared!"
-2. "Previous action has been undone."
+2. "Previous action has been undone."<br>
 All the task has been brought back from the previous `clear all` function.